mozilla/extension-workshop/README.md

 ### Adding notes and alerts

-For a note use the markdown syntax extensions as follows (these are supplied via a plugin to the markdown renderer):
+For a note, use the markdown syntax extensions as follows.
+(These markdown extensions are supplied by a plugin to the markdown renderer.)

 ```markdown
 ::: note
 This is a note
 :::
 ```

 Looks like this ![Note Screenshot](../master/screenshots/note.png)

-For an alert use the following:
+For an alert, use the following:

 ```markdown
 ::: note alert
 This is an alert
 :::
 ```

 Looks like this ![Alert Screenshot](../master/screenshots/alert.png)

 ### How to add a "sidebar" layout page

 1. Open `data/pages.json`.
 2. Add a node with appropriate attributes, in the appropriate location, for the new page.
-See below for [details on how to understand the pages.json structure](#understanding-the-pagejson-structure).
+See below: [Understanding the `pages.json` structure](#understanding-the-pagejson-structure).
-3. Create a new page, nested inside a folder struture that matches the url path.
-For example, for permalink `/documentation/develop/best-practices-for-collecting-user-data-consents/`, you would create a file called `best-practices-for-collecting-user-data-consents.md` and place it in `documentation` > `develop`.
+3. Create a new page, nested inside a folder struture that matches the URL path.
+For example, for permalink `/documentation/develop/best-practices-for-collecting-user-data-consents/`, you would create a file called `best-practices-for-collecting-user-data-consents.md` and place it in `documentation ▶︎ develop`.
 4. For reference on how to create a page, review the `sidebar-master-template.md` file, which lists all available modules.
 Some notes:
-   - `published: false` will withhold this content from stage and production, to publish content, remove this line.
+   - `published: false` will withhold this content from staging and production.
+To publish content, remove this line.
    - `skip_index: true` is used for pages that shouldn't be indexed for search results.
-   - When creating page sections that will be listed in the table of contents, add an ID attribute to the section container that matches the subpageitem added to Pages.yaml.
-If your layout requires several sections for one table of contents entry, nest your sections inside a containing element which has the ID attribute.
+   - When creating page sections that should be listed in the table of contents, add an `id` attribute to the section container that matches the `subpageitems` entry added to `pages.json`.
+If your layout requires several sections for one table of contents entry, nest your sections inside a containing element which has the `id` attribute.
-   - Rull for creating section IDs: use the `h2` title of the section, converted to lowercase, spaces replaced with dashes, all non-alphanumeric characters removed.
-For example, the section `h2` title "Know your privacy settings" would be converted to `know-your-privacy-settings` for the section ID
+   - Rule for creating section `id`s: use the `h2` title of the section, converted to lowercase, spaces replaced with dashes, all non-alphanumeric characters removed.
+For example, the section `h2` title "Know your privacy settings" would be converted to `know-your-privacy-settings` for the section `id`.
    - The first section following the "Page Hero" module should be the "Table of Contents" module: `modules/column-w-toc.html`.

-<h4 id="understanding-the-pagesjson-structure">Understanding the Pages.json structure</h4>
+<h4 id="understanding-the-pagesjson-structure">Understanding the <code>pages.json</code> structure</h4>

-- Each new page has a title and url attribute _**Note:** The url attribute must match exactly the permalink attribute of the page's front matter (including leading and trailing slashes)_
+- Each page has a `title` and `url` attribute.<br>
+    **ℹ️ NOTE:** The `url` attribute must exactly match the `permalink` attribute of the page's front matter _(including leading and trailing slashes)_.
-- Pages can also have a subpageitems node for sections within the page to be referenced in the table of contents for that page:
+- Pages may also have a `subpageitems` node for sections within the page to be referenced in the table of contents for that page:
-  - Each subpageitem node has a title and ID attribute, where the ID matches the ID attribute of the section container _(IDs need to be added to a containing element, rather than the heading element, of the section.
-This is so that highlighting for that section stays active even when the section title is out of view)_
+  - Each `subpageitem` node has a `title` and `id` attribute.
+The value of `id` matches the `id` attribute of the section container.<br>
+    (**ℹ️ NOTE:** `id`s must be added to the containing element, rather than the heading element, of the section.
+This ensures that highlighting for the section remains active, even when the section title is out of view.)
-- Overview pages have category nodes for each of the sub categories for that section
+- Overview pages have `category` nodes for each of their contained (sub) `categories`.
-- Categories have a category attibute which denotes the category title, and a pages attribute where sub pages of the overview page are listed
+- Categories have a `category` attibute (which denotes the category title), and a `pages` attribute (which lists sub-pages of the overview page).
-- The Documentation Topics section pages are nested inside a `subfolderitems` node, which creates the dropdown panel
+- The Documentation Topics section pages are nested inside a `subfolderitems` node, which creates the dropdown panel.

-General overview of the pages layout:
+General overview of the `pages.json` layout:

 ```json
 [